GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Design Space Exploration Framework

 \subsubsection{Quality of Results Prediction}

 To recommend new designs, it is necessary to predict their \gls{qor}.
-To do so, we train a deep learning model to perform a regression on the design scores.
-The model takes as input the 2D tensor representation of a design's encoding and outputs a scalar value, which corresponds to the predicted score for that encoding.
-Each known design is assigned a score, which is the normalized value of a target \gls{qor} metric.
+Accordingly, we train a deep learning network to perform a regression on the design scores.
+The network takes as input the 2D tensor representation of a design's encoding and outputs a scalar value, which corresponds to the predicted score for that encoding.
+Each known design is assigned a score, which is the standardized value of a target \gls{qor} metric.
 The encoding-score pairs serve as supervised training samples.